 Old Fall River Road is a season landmark in Rocky Mountain National Park.
 This primarily gravel, 11-mile route is located up in the mountains, near Horseshoe Park.
 It’s open for vehicles from early July though early October.

 And while you drive along the mountainous road, admiring the beauty around you, don’t forget to slow down.
-Bighorn sheep and marmots may be looking suspiciously at the passing-by cars from their hideouts along the route.
+Bighorn sheep and marmots may be looking suspiciously at the passing-by cars from their hideouts scattered along the route.

 9. Trail Ridge Road